benyji/fire-alarm-system/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This Arduino project is intended for the use of intermediate level computer-engineers or programmers.
+The project falls under the `MIT` license, you may use this project for commercial gain.
+I ask that you give credit where credit is due however this is not required, additionally I am not responsible for what you do with my product.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [LICENSE](https://github.com/benyji/fire-alarm-system/blob/main/LICENSE)_